Perth: Arts and entertainment

 A number of cultural events are held in Perth.
 Held annually since 1953, Perth Festival is Australia's longest running annual cultural festival and includes the Perth Writers Festival and the Winter Arts Festival.
 The Fringe World Festival has been held annually across January and February in Perth since 2012.
 Perth also hosts annual music festivals including Listen Out, Origin and St Jerome's Laneway Festival.
 The Perth International Comedy Festival features a variety of local and international comedic talent, with performances held at the Astor Theatre and nearby venues in Mount Lawley.
 Regular night food market events are held during the summer months throughout the Perth CBD and surrounding suburbs.
 Sculpture by the Sea showcases a range of local and international sculptors' creations along Cottesloe Beach.
 There is also a wide variety of public art and sculptures on permanent display across the city.

 The Perth Cultural Centre is home to many of the city's major arts, cultural and educational institutions, including the Art Gallery of Western Australia, Western Australian Museum, State Library of Western Australia, State Records Office and Perth Institute of Contemporary Arts (PICA).
-The State Theatre Centre of Western Australia is also located there, and is the home of the Black Swan State Theatre Company and the Perth Theatre Company.
+The State Theatre Centre of Western Australia is also located there, and is the home of the Black Swan State Theatre Company.
 Other performing arts companies based in Perth include the West Australian Ballet, the West Australian Opera and the West Australian Symphony Orchestra, all of which present regular programs.
 The Western Australian Youth Orchestras provide young musicians with performance opportunities in orchestral and other musical ensembles.